Yusheng: Serving

 Yusheng being prepared and tossed during the 2015 Chinese New Year season in Singapore.

 Yusheng is often served as part of a multi-dish dinner, usually as the appetizer due to its symbolism of "good luck" for the new year.
 Some would consume it on Renri, the seventh day of the Chinese New Year, although in practice it may be eaten on any convenient day during the Chinese New Year period (the first to the 15th day of the first lunar month).

 The base ingredients are first served.
-The leader amongst the diners or the restaurant server proceeds to add ingredients such as the fish, the crackers and the sauces while saying "auspicious wishes" (吉祥話 / 吉祥话 gat1 coeng4 waa6*2 (jíxiáng huà)) as each ingredient is added, typically related to the specific ingredient being added.
-For example, phrases such as 年年有餘 / 年年有余 (nin4 nin4 jau5 jyu4 (niánnián yǒuyú); "may there be abundance year after year") are uttered as the fish is added, as the Chinese word for "surplus" or "abundance" (餘 / 余 jyu4 (yú)) sounds the same as the Chinese word for "fish" (魚 / 鱼 jyu4 (yú)).
+The leader amongst the diners or the restaurant server proceeds to add ingredients such as the fish, the crackers and the sauces while saying auspicious wishes as each ingredient is added, typically related to the specific ingredient being added.
+For example, phrases such as 年年有余 (nin4 nin4 jau5 jyu4 (niánnián yǒuyú); "may there be abundance year after year") are uttered as the fish is added.

 All diners at the table then stand up and proceed to toss the shredded ingredients into the air with chopsticks while saying various "auspicious wishes" out loud, or simply "lo hei, lo hei" (撈起, pinyin: lāoqǐ, lāoqǐ meaning "scoop it up, scoop it up").
 It is believed that the height of the toss reflects the height of the diners' growth in fortunes, thus diners are expected to toss enthusiastically.